TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Slug/Properties/PrependSlash.rst

    :type: boolean
    :Scope: Proc. / Display

-   Defines whether a slug field should contain a prepending slash, e.g. for nested categories with speaking segments
+   Defines whether a slug field should contain a prepending slash, e.g. for nested categories with speaking segments.

+   If not set, this defaults to :php:`false`.
+(Exception: for the :sql:`pages.slug` field this defaults to :php:`true`.)